 - Create video around topics that people really want to know about.

-- Optimise your video for discovery – spend the comparatively short amount of time it takes to write a great description, create a strong title, and make beautiful eye-catching thumbnails.
+- Optimise your video for discovery – spend the comparatively short amount of time it takes to write a great description, create a strong title, and make a beautiful eye-catching custom thumbnail.
 It’ll be worth it in the long run.

 - Get your video out there however you can – email signatures, mailshots.
 Whatever works!